How to Master Recruiting and Build Your Loyal “A TEAM”

 12: Provide a great INDUCTION & TRAINING

-You are paying a LOT more than you think to train your staff on the job and it costs you the time of the new one, their staff trainer buddy and the impact of their mistakes on your customers.
+You are paying a LOT more than you think to train your new recruit on the job and it costs you the time of the new one, their staff trainer buddy and the impact of their mistakes on your customers.

-Get you act together! – create a systemised training process and run a proper induction.
+Get you act together! – create a systemised recruiting and training process and run a proper induction.

 REMEMBER – You can’t ‘Sack Your Way To Success’ – but you can ‘Hire Your Way To Happiness’.

-IF YOU STRUGGLE WITH IMPLEMENTING & ACCOUNTABILITY – THEN YOU PROBABLY NEED A BUSINESS COACH!
+IF YOU STRUGGLE WITH IMPLEMENTING & ACCOUNTABILITY – THEN YOU PROBABLY NEED A BUSINESS COACH or MENTOR!

 ABOUT THE BLOG AUTHOR – David Staughton CSP